September 5, 1996: The day Pete Sampras was sick on court but still beat Alex Corretja at US Open

 Pete Sampras, born in 1971, dominated the game in the 1990s.
 After a first Grand Slam conquered at the 1990 US Open (where he became the youngest champion of all-time, edging his rival Andre Agassi in the final, 6-4, 6-3, 6-2), he became world No 1 in April 1993.
 He then ended the next three seasons (1993-1995) as world No 1.

-His serve-and-volley game was particularly lethal on the All England Club grass, where he conquered three consecutive titles between 1993 and 1995, winning 25 matches in a row until Richard Krajicek beat him in the 1996 quarter-finals, 7-5, 7-6, 6-4).
+His serve-and-volley game was particularly lethal on the All England Club grass, where he collected three consecutive titles between 1993 and 1995, winning 25 matches in a row until Richard Krajicek beat him in the 1996 quarter-finals, 7-5, 7-6, 6-4).

 Sampras had triumphed three times at the US Open (1990, 1993, 1995) and once at the Australian Open, in 1994.
 On top of that, the American had won the Masters Cup twice (1991, 1994), and had accumulated a total of 41 titles in his career, including seven Grand Slams and six Masters 1000.
 Pete Sampras could have been easily competing to become the greatest of all-time if he had not had an obvious weakness on clay: his best performance at Roland-Garros was a semi-final reached in 1996 (lost to Yevgeny Kafelnikov, 7-6, 6-0, 6-2), and he had only won one tournament on red dirt.